 To maintain magnesium levels within the recommended range, regular testing and supplementation may be necessary.
 A high-quality magnesium supplement can be added to the tank to raise magnesium levels, while water changes can help dilute excess magnesium if levels rise too high.

-See also Best fish for ten gallon tank
+See also Best test kit for aquarium

 In conclusion, magnesium plays a vital role in maintaining a healthy reef tank.
 It is necessary for the growth and development of corals and other calcifying organisms, as well as for the regulation of essential biochemical processes.
 By monitoring and maintaining appropriate magnesium levels, reef tank keepers can provide an optimal environment for their marine inhabitants to thrive.